ros2/ros2_documentation/source/How-To-Guides/Package-maintainer-guide.rst

 Making releases
 ---------------

-In order to get new features and bugfixes out to end users, the package maintainers must periodically do a release of the package (a release may also be requested on-demand from other maintainers).
+In order to get new features and bugfixes out to end users, the maintainers must periodically do a release of the repository (a release may also be requested on-demand from other maintainers).

 As outlined in the :ref:`developer guide <semver>`, ROS 2 packages follow semver for version numbers.

-A release in ROS terms consists of two distinct steps: making a source release, and then making a binary release.
+A release, in ROS terms, consists of two distinct steps: making a source release, and then making a binary release.

 Source release
 ^^^^^^^^^^^^^^